When the Bond Vigilantes Sleep · A Five-Part Analysis

 The Mispricing

-When a country at Liberty 48 with Debt/GDP of 126% yields only 4.5%, the mispricing is structural.
+When a country at Liberty 48 (PTI scoring) with Debt/GDP of 126% yields only 4.5%, the mispricing is structural.
 This chart plots every country-year observation: yield vs liberty score.
 The US in 2025 is the largest outlier in 225 years of data.

 ⚠️ METHODOLOGY NOTE: The PTI score of L≈48 reflects the author's real-time institutional assessment incorporating executive action pace through early 2026.
 Published indices score the US higher: Freedom House 83/100 (2024 report), V-Dem LDI ≈0.65–0.72 (scaled: ~65–72).
 The divergence reflects the PTI's faster update cycle, weighting toward institutional constraint erosion, and incorporation of events post-dating published index coverage.
 All claims should be evaluated under both the author's PTI and established indices.